 Finally, the applicant must have a significant role in the company, leading and ensuring its development.
 This does not necessarily require constant presence, but it does require evidence that the applicant is responsible for making important, strategic, and operational decisions.

-The duration of the E2 visa varies based on the applicant's citizenship.
-For example, a Swiss citizen may receive a maximum duration of 4 years, while a Belgian citizen may receive 5 years, and a Canadian citizen may receive 5 years.
-However, a French citizen may only receive 25 months.
+The duration of the E2 visa varies based on the principal applicant's citizenship.
+For example, a French or a Swiss citizen may receive a maximum duration of 4 years, while a Belgian citizen may receive 5 years, and a Canadian citizen may receive 5 years.
 It is important to note that individuals with multiple citizenship should apply for the visa of the citizenship that provides the longest duration.
 A list of durations by country can be found here: Reciprocity Visa E2.

 It is important to note that there is no specific investment amount specified in the guidelines.
 The only requirement is that the investment must be substantial and in proportion to the project.
 Different projects may require varying amounts of investment.
 For example, starting an accounting business may only require computers and furniture, while a construction business may require expensive machinery.